oldenboom/particles.js/README.md

 When set to `strict` every particle will start in the top-left corner of the cell it is bound to.
 This visualizes the cell-raster at the start.
 When set to `loose` particles will start at a random location within the cell it is bound to.

+When set to strict, set particles.raster.lock to false, otherwise the effect will look rather unnerving.
+This could be enhanced but is out of scope of the current implementation.

 **particles.raster.lock**

 When set to true, the particles will stay within the cell they're bound to.
 When set to false, the particles start from their own cell